 Section 10.3 Budget.
 A budget (the “Budget”) for ERCOT for the ensuing one or more fiscal years shall be adopted by the Board.
 In connection with the Board’s approval, the Budget, including cost of liability insurance, for ERCOT shall be compiled by the CEO and submitted to the Board.
 To be effective, the Budget must be approved by an act of the Board as set forth in Section 4.7.
 The representatives of each Member shall be promptly notified of the Budget following adoption of the Budget by the Board.

 Section 10.4 Loans and Guarantees.
-Neither participation in the activities of ERCOT nor any provision of these Bylaws or of the Articles of Incorporation shall be deemed to constitute a pledge or loan of the credit of any Member for the benefit of ERCOT or a guarantee by any Member of any obligation of ERCOT.
+Neither participation in the activities of ERCOT nor any provision of these Bylaws or of the Certificate of Formation shall be deemed to constitute a pledge or loan of the credit of any Member for the benefit of ERCOT or a guarantee by any Member of any obligation of ERCOT.

 Section 10.5 Access to Books and Records.
 All Members of ERCOT will have access to the books and records of the organization, including financial statements and budgets; however, the Board shall establish procedures by which a Member, upon written demand stating the purpose of the demand may examine and copy the books and records of ERCOT.
 If necessary to protect the confidential information of ERCOT, a Member requesting examination of ERCOT’s books and records may be required to sign a confidentiality and non-disclosure agreement before viewing such information.
 The procedures shall include policies that provide reasonable protection against the unnecessary disclosure of information related to individual employees, including their compensation.